CrazyFedde/docs/commands.md

 <a name="chucknorris"></a>
 ### Chuck Norris

-Gets a random 100% true, real facts about Chuck Norris using the "Internet Chuck Norris Database".
+Gets a random 100% true, real fact about Chuck Norris using the "Internet Chuck Norris Database".

 #### Usage